Climate change in Europe: Activism

 The critics include that European companies, like in other OECD countries, have moved the energy-intensive, polluting, and climate gas-emitting industry to Asia and South America.
 In respect to climate change there are no harmless areas.
 Carbon emissions from all countries are equal.
 The agreements exclude significant factors like deforestation, aviation and tourism, the actual end consumption of energy and the history of emissions.
 Negotiations are country oriented but the economical interests are in conflict between the energy producers, consumers and the environment.

 In the EU, 75% of the population claims they are more worried about the climate crisis than their politicians.
 51% of EU citizens cite government inaction as a major difficulty when facing the climate crisis, and 81% cite climate change as the most serious problem of the twenty-first century.

 Climate change is also a factor when job searching, according to 54% of young Europeans.

 As a form of climate action, 42% of Europeans, specifically 48% of women and 34% of men, invest in second-hand clothing rather than buying new.
 Younger populations, aged 15 to 29, were found more likely to do so than older generations.

 33% of car buyers in Europe will also opt for a petrol / diesel car when purchasing a new vehicle.
 67% of them mentioned opting for the hybrid or electric version.
 In the EU, only 13% of the total population do not plan on owning a vehicle at all.

 44% of Europeans aged 20–29 fear they could lose their jobs because of climate change.

 Europeans expect lifestyle changes to experience great transformation in the next 20 years.
 31% of respondents to an EU climate survey believe that most people will no longer have their own vehicle.
 63% believe that teleworking will become the norm in the fight against climate change.
 36% of respondents believe most people will no longer consume animal products.
 48% predict that energy quotas will be individually assigned.
+In 2024, 72% of respondents to the same survey acknowledge that they will need to adjust their lifestyle in response to climate change, with the figure rising to 81% among those in southern European countries.